bart-jaskulski/exobrain/readme.md

 1. Git versioning and remote (public?) access
 1. Simple, foolproof tooling - more like a structured method than exquisite tools
+1. Possibility to include public and private notes?
+1. Continuous commits - similar to `pass`, etc. with commit every note (you can rebase later)